SEAGuide

 Tock logo

 Hopefully you like going to bars during the weekend, because Flight is only open Friday through Sunday.
 We imagine that’s not a problem.
-Booking a tasting at this aviation-themed wine bar is a great way to explore some new wines and eat some standout chocolate in one sitting.
+Booking a tasting at this aviation-themed wine bar on Capitol Hill is a great way to explore some new wines and eat some standout chocolate in one sitting.
 It’s relatively easy to secure a table of any size by emailing the bar in advance, though it’s not as easy to refrain from bringing boxes of bonbons home afterward.
 They serve charcuterie and a delicious gluten-free snack mix, but you can’t miss their phenomenal bark strips, a.k.a. dark chocolate sticks studded with olive oil, salt, and black pepper-toasted Rice Krispies.
 They pair fantastically with the port that’s served with them.

 L’Oursin is a sepia-toned French spot in the Central District that happens to have an incredibly diverse lineup of natural wines (though not all of them are French).
 Somebody had a lot of fun writing the wine list, with descriptors such as “like French kissing a mermaid,” “for drinking with your coven,” and “a goddamn 5th Golden Girl.”
 Pair with some light snacks like ham and melon, or go all out with a seafood tower.

 Le Caviste is not the place to bring your friends who own super-jumbo wine glasses or shirts that say It’s Wine O’Clock!
 Le Caviste is where you should go with "wine people," or a date you want to impress by making it seem like you know your sh*t about terroir, tannins, and the most ideal climate for French grapes to thrive in.
-That might make it sound stuffy, but it’s actually a great space for hanging out.
+That might make it sound stuffy, but this Denny Triangle spot is actually a great space for hanging out.
 The entire menu is in French, but the staff is all business and very happy to help.
 No matter what, make sure to get a charcuterie board.

 Chase Sapphire Card Ad